-Uncovering the VRM: The Electrical Heart of Your Motherboard
+Unveiling the VRM: The Electrical Heart of Your Motherboard

-Uncovering the VRM: The Electrical Heart of Your Motherboard
+Unveiling the VRM: The Electrical Heart of Your Motherboard

 The VRM Orchestra: Meet the Musicians!

-The Orchestra Conductor: PWM Controller
+The Orchestra Maestro: PWM Controller

 The Guardians of the Flux: MOSFETs